 - Network vulnerability detection through Network Inspection System

 - Integration with Cloud Protection Service to report malware to Microsoft.
-When you join this service, the Endpoint Protection client or Windows Defender can download the latest definitions from the Malware Protection Center when unidentified malware is detected on a computer.
+When you join this service, the Endpoint Protection client or Windows Defender downloads the latest definitions from the Malware Protection Center when unidentified malware is detected on a computer.

 The Endpoint Protection client can be installed on a server that runs Hyper-V and on guest virtual machines with supported operating systems.
 To prevent excessive CPU usage, Endpoint Protection actions have a built-in randomized delay so that protection services do not run simultaneously.

-In addition, Endpoint Protection in Configuration Manager lets you to manage Windows Firewall settings in the Configuration Manager console.
+In addition, you manage Windows Firewall settings with Endpoint Protection in the Configuration Manager console.